theuggla/theuggla.github.io/_posts/2016-11-10-thoughts-on-websiting.markdown

-do badly in a google image search, and the blog page, since it would just drop the poor reader on the page that contains what they were searching for without any indication of where on the page it is. a terrible thing, since all of my posts are on the same page. instead the robot kan go directly to the post, or wherever else on the site they'de like to be.
+do badly in a google image search, and the blog page, since it would just drop the poor reader on the page that contains what they were searching for without any indication of where on the page it is. a terrible thing, since all of my posts are on the same page. instead the robot kan go directly to the post, or wherever else on the site they'd like to be.

 ### humans.txt